Ryszard Kalisz

-Ryszard Roman Kalisz (born 26 February 1957 in Warsaw) is a Polish lawyer, left-wing politician, former member of the Democratic Left Alliance party.
+Ryszard Roman Kalisz (born 26 February 1957 in Warsaw) is a Polish lawyer, social democratic politician, former member of the Democratic Left Alliance party.
 In early years he joined the Socialist Union of Polish Students, where he was deputy director of the Main Auditing Committee.
 He was a member of the Polish United Workers' Party from 1978 until its dissolution in 1990.

 He was the Minister of Internal Affairs and Administration in the cabinet of Marek Belka.
 Kalisz was elected to the Sejm on 25 September 2005, getting 36,013 votes in the 19th Warsaw district, campaigning from the Democratic Left Alliance list.

 He is also a member of the Sejm 2001–2005.

 He divorced in 2009.
 With his new wife Dominika, they have two children: Antoniusz (his step son) and Fryderyk (b.
 2015).